Skip to Content

 To reveal the validator’s private key:

-pnpm run reveal:key
+pnpm --filter local-blockchain run reveal:key

 This command: